norm/simplenote-local/README.md

 2. When you later unshare a note, the other account keeps a copy of the original note as it was immediately before unsharing, which may be unexpected behaviour and not what you want.

+## Show a summary of the metadata stored on a note

+    simplenote --info key lime pie